akutuva21/crnt-lean/docs/deficiency.md

 `deficiencyOneUniqueness_of_logRatio` reduces it to the toric characterization `LogRatioCharacterization` (`CRNT/Theorems/DeficiencyOne/LogRatioUniqueness.lean`).

-**Existence (partial).** The existence statement `DeficiencyOneExistence` (`CRNT/Theorems/DeficiencyOne/Statement.lean`) is **not proven in general**; the bare implication "weakly reversible + deficiency-one hypotheses ⇒ existence" is not asserted, because the generic argument needs a degree-theoretic fixed-point input (Brouwer / Poincaré–Miranda / Sperner) that Mathlib does not yet supply.
-What is proven, `sorry`-free, are sound reductions and special cases:
-`deficiencyOneExistence_iff_exists_steadyState` and `deficiencyOneExistence_of_existsSteadyState`
-reduce it to per-class steady-state existence (`CRNT/Theorems/DeficiencyOne/Existence.lean`);
+**Existence (partial).** Both conclusions are recorded as `def` propositions in `CRNT/Theorems/DeficiencyOne/Statement.lean`: `DeficiencyOneUniqueness` (any two positive steady states in a positive class coincide) and `DeficiencyOneExistence` (each positive class carries a unique positive steady state).
+The bare implication "weakly reversible + deficiency-one hypotheses ⇒ existence" is **not proven**, because the generic argument needs a degree-theoretic fixed-point input (Brouwer / Poincaré–Miranda / Sperner) that Mathlib v4.31 does not supply.
+What is proven, `sorry`-free, are sound reductions and special cases. `deficiencyOneExistence_iff_exists_steadyState` and `deficiencyOneExistence_of_existsSteadyState` reduce it to per-class steady-state existence, taken as a hypothesis (`CRNT/Theorems/DeficiencyOne/Existence.lean`).
-`deficiencyOneExistence_of_complexBalanced` discharges it for networks admitting a positive complex-balanced concentration; and a degree-free **dynamical route** gives `deficiencyOneExistence_of_complexBalancedExistence` from relative-entropy dissipation plus a LaSalle ω-limit argument (`omegaLimit_relEntropy_const_of_absorbed`, `CRNT/Theorems/DeficiencyOne/ExistenceDynamical.lean`).
-And `deficiencyOneUniqueness_of_existence` records that existence refines uniqueness into existence-and-uniqueness.
+`deficiencyOneExistence_of_complexBalanced` discharges it for networks whose every rate-constant choice admits a positive complex-balanced concentration, that hypothesis supplied as an argument.
+A degree-free **dynamical brick**, `omegaLimit_relEntropy_const_of_absorbed`, confines a positive mass-action orbit by relative-entropy dissipation to a compact sublevel set and applies LaSalle to produce a nonempty invariant ω-limit on which the relative entropy is constant;
+`deficiencyOneExistence_of_complexBalancedExistence` packages the complex-balanced corollary on top of it (`CRNT/Theorems/DeficiencyOne/ExistenceDynamical.lean`). `deficiencyOneUniqueness_of_existence` records that existence refines uniqueness into existence-and-uniqueness.
+The general, non-complex-balanced half stays open for the same degree-theoretic reason: a generic positive steady state is not complex-balanced, so the relative entropy is not a Lyapunov function adapted to it, and turning a nonempty ω-limit into an equilibrium still needs positivity of the ω-limit.
 Boros's structural results on deficiency-one networks (Boros, *Existence of positive steady states for weakly reversible mass-action systems*) sit on this same boundary.

+## The deficiency-one and advanced-deficiency algorithms

+A network **has the capacity for multiple steady states** when some positive rate constants admit two distinct positive steady states in one compatibility class: `Network.HasMultistationarityCapacity` (`CRNT/Multistationarity/Capacity.lean`).
+The deficiency-one and advanced-deficiency algorithms (Feinberg, *The existence and uniqueness of steady states for a class of chemical reaction networks*; Ji, *Uniqueness of equilibria for complex chemical reaction networks*, Ohio State University, 2011) are parameter-independent linear feasibility tests designed to decide this capacity from network structure alone.
+The library formalizes the apparatus and proves the **exclusion direction**; the algorithm correctness *equivalences* are recorded but not proved.

+**The structural apparatus (proven, `sorry`-free).** A network is **consistent** when its reaction vectors admit a strictly positive linear combination summing to zero (`Network.IsConsistent`, `CRNT/Deficiency/Consistent.lean`), a Stiemke-alternative condition; weak reversibility implies it (`isConsistent_of_weaklyReversible`, `CRNT/Deficiency/ConsistentWR.lean`).
+A `RegularNetwork` (`CRNT/Deficiency/Regular.lean`) bundles consistency, one terminal strong linkage class per linkage class, and the cut-pair condition (`CutPair`, `CRNT/Deficiency/CutPair.lean`).
+A **confluence vector** is a member of the incidence image (`Network.IsConfluenceVector`, `CRNT/Deficiency/Confluence.lean`);
+its defining structural property, the cut-sum **antisymmetry** `cutSum_antisymm`, is a complete theorem. **Shelves** partition reactions into upper/middle/lower tiers (`Shelf`, `ShelfPartition`, `ShelfPartition.imposes`, `CRNT/Deficiency/Shelf.lean`); a **signature** is a nonzero vector sign-compatible with the stoichiometric subspace that solves a shelf system (`SignCompatibleWithStoich`, `DOASystem`, `IsSignature`, `CRNT/Deficiency/Signature.lean`). **Colinearity classes** group reactions whose reaction vectors are scalar multiples (`ColinearVec`, `ColinearReactions`, `colinearityClasses`, `CRNT/Deficiency/Colinearity.lean`, `ColinearityClasses.lean`), the discrete index of the advanced-deficiency extension.
+Each of these carries proven supporting lemmas and incurs no `sorry`.

+**The exclusion direction (proven).** `not_hasMultistationarityCapacity_of_injective` (`CRNT/Multistationarity/Capacity.lean`) is the Craciun–Feinberg exclusion direction: if the mass-action kinetics is injective for every rate constant, the network has no capacity for multiple steady states.
+This is the half on which the injectivity and species–reaction-graph criteria rest.
+The forward direction's **entry step** is also proven: from two distinct positive compatible concentrations the log-ratio `μ = ln y − ln x` is nonzero and sign-compatible with the stoichiometric subspace (`signCompatible_logRatio`, `exists_signCompatible_of_hasMultistationarityCapacity`, `CRNT/Deficiency/DOAForward.lean`).
+Bridging from such a `μ` to a full shelf signature is Feinberg's structural analysis (Feinberg, *The existence and uniqueness of steady states for a class of chemical reaction networks*) and is not carried out.

+**The correctness equivalences (stated, not proved).** The Deficiency One Algorithm affirms capacity when some nonzero confluence vector and shelf partition admit a nonzero sign-compatible `μ` meeting the placement constraints (`DOAAffirmsCapacity`); its correctness, for a regular deficiency-one network, is `DeficiencyOneAlgorithmStatement`: `HasMultistationarityCapacity ↔ DOAAffirmsCapacity` (`CRNT/Deficiency/DeficiencyOneAlgorithm.lean`).
+The Advanced Deficiency Algorithm adds a per-class unknown `Mᵢ` and shelves reactions against it (`ADAData`, `ADAData.imposes`, `ADAAffirmsCapacity`), with correctness `AdvancedDeficiencyAlgorithmStatement` for a regular network (`CRNT/Deficiency/AdvancedDeficiencyAlgorithm.lean`).
+Both correctness statements are written as `def` propositions — named targets, **proved in neither direction** — so the modules stay `sorry`-free and axiom-clean.
+They are Feinberg's deficiency-one theorem (Feinberg, *The existence and uniqueness of steady states for a class of chemical reaction networks*) and its higher-deficiency successor.
+What is proven of each is **non-vacuity**: affirming capacity exhibits a nonzero stoichiometric vector (`stoichSubspace_ne_bot_of_doaAffirmsCapacity`, `stoichSubspace_ne_bot_of_adaAffirmsCapacity`).
+The advanced-deficiency module captures the per-class `Mᵢ` variables and shelf constraints but omits the within-class sign comparisons and coplanar-set `Mᵢ`-orderings of Ji's advanced-deficiency system, which only enlarges the set of runs considered.

 ## Modules